Childhood and Education Journey of Wes Moore in Timeline

 Discover the defining moments in the early life of Wes Moore.
 From birth to education, explore key events.

-1924: Grandfather transferred to Jamaica
+1924: Great-Grandfather's Move to Jamaica

-October 15, 1978: Wes Moore's birth
+October 15, 1978: Wes Moore's Birth

-In 1978, Wes Moore was born in Takoma Park, Maryland, to William Westley Moore Jr. and Joy Thomas Moore.
+In 1978, Wes Moore was born in Takoma Park, Maryland to William Westley Moore Jr. and Joy Thomas Moore.

-April 15, 1982: Father's death
+April 15, 1982: Father's Death

 On April 15, 1982, when Wes Moore was three years old, his father died of acute epiglottitis.

-1984: Moved to the Bronx, New York
+1984: Move to the Bronx

-June 1996: Expressed interest in politics
+June 1996: Expressed Interest in Politics

-2001: Graduated from Johns Hopkins University
+2001: Graduation from Johns Hopkins University

-2004: Earned master's degree from Oxford
+2004: Master's Degree from Oxford

-August 2006: Identified as a registered Democrat
+August 2006: Identified as Social Moderate and Fiscal Conservative

 During an August 2006 interview with C-SPAN, Wes Moore said he identified as a "registered Democrat" who is "social moderate and strong fiscal conservative".